AshridgeTechnologies/elemento/design/App user management.md

 - Authorize server app functions based on user data (eg role or permissions)
 - Authorize things or change UI on client side based on user data
 - Authorize page display on client based on user data
+- Link in to a group/roles/permissions system later